 Paralegal: A paralegal is a legal assistant.
 They work in a law firm and assist the solicitors to type, send emails, file documents or create documents.
 These days, they are TAFE trained, but they may also be trained on the job.

 Mediator: A mediator is a kind of go-between, helping parties communicate in a constructive way.
-Mediators must not be on either party’s side; rather, they must help you each communicate your desires, negotiate and ultimately resolve your family law matter like defacto relationship QLD.
+Mediators must not be on either party’s side; rather, they must help you each communicate your desires, negotiate and ultimately resolve your family law matter.

 Judge: A judge works in the Federal Circuit Court and hears the majority of everyday family law matters that are filed.
 These matters may be simple or complex and involve property and parenting.
 Judges have very demanding roles and a huge responsibility.

 Honourable Justice: The Family Court of Australia is different from the Federal Circuit Court and it has specialist judges called justices.
 They resolve very complex legal family disputes.
 Often these more complicated matters involve allegations of sexual abuse or the serious physical abuse of a child (Magellan cases) or international child abduction under the Hague Convention.
 In financial cases, the matters may involve very complex trust or corporate structures, complex questions of law or complex issues concerning superannuation.

 Family consultant: Family consultants are qualified social workers or psychologists with skills and experience in working with children and families.
 They are appointed by the court to help parents and judicial officers achieve the best outcomes for children.